 Navigating the MCA

-Check out our recommended routes to different areas of the museum so you can explore the galleries, enjoy a performance in the theater, shop in the MCA Store, grab a light snack in our atrium—or find the nearest restroom.
-Starting in December and continuing into May 2017, navigation of the museum will be affected by our redesign.
+Check out our recommended routes to different areas of the museum so you can explore the galleries, enjoy a performance in the theater, shop in the MCA Store—or find the nearest restroom.
+Starting in December and continuing through summer 2017, navigation of the museum will be affected by our redesign.
 Information with the changes you can expect will be updated on our Redesign page, but don't hesitate to call us if you have any questions, 312-280-2660.

 Services to assist in mobility

 Wheelchairs are available free of charge for your visit at the coat checks on the second floor.
 Supplies are limited and available on a first-come, first-served basis.

 Services for people who are deaf or hard-of-hearing

 When possible we provide sign language interpretation, open captioning, and assistive listening devices for performances and activities in our theater.
 If you are interested in these programs or would like to arrange for these services for talks, tours or educational programs, please call Visitor Services at 312-280-2660 for more information or to make arrangements two weeks in advance of your visit.

 Services for people who are blind, low-vision, or color blind

 EnChroma color blindness–correcting glasses are available for individual visits and tours.
 When possible we provide audio description for performances and activities in our theater.
 If you are interested in these services, please call Visitor Services at 312-397-4010 for more information or to make arrangements before your visit (preferably two weeks in advance).
 In addition to on-site offerings, we provide descriptions of artworks on our website in both short and long description formats through an initiative to describe images called the Coyote Project.